-Now the excitement begins as each player tries to improve her hand.
-Since East has 14 tiles, she starts the game by discarding a tile.
+Now the excitement begins as each player tries to improve their hand.
+Since East has 14 tiles, East starts the game by discarding a tile.
 If the discarded tile is not called (claimed by other players), the turn continues to the next player on the right.
 The next player draws a tile from the wall.
 The tile is taken from where the breaking of the walls was left off.
-When a player draws a tile from the wall, she takes the top tile if the next tile in the stack is two tiles high, otherwise, she takes the bottom tile.
+When a player draws a tile from the wall, they take the top tile if the next tile in the stack is two tiles high, otherwise, they take the bottom tile.

-The player either decides to discard the drawn tile or to place it in her hand and then discard another tile from her hand.
+The player either decides to discard the drawn tile or to place it in their hand and then discard another tile from their hand.
 The name of the discarded tile is announced and placed face up in the center of the table.
 Caution must be used here since each tile you discard is seen by the other players and it won't be long before they figure out what kind of hand you are trying to build.

 If the discarded tile is not called, the turn continues to the next player on the right.
 The sequence of drawing, discarding, and continuing turns is repeated unless interrupted by a call.